 All rules out the window.
 Hey, I’m on holidays!
 And as each day passes, beer o’clock just seems to keep sneaking in earlier and earlier.

 We don’t talk about it and no one wants to hear about it, but let’s be honest, it happens.
 We’ll try to get every last wear out of what we have because our time is much better spent at the beach or at the bar than waiting around for washing to finish.
 (Refer to #4)

 Use a laundromat

 First, decipher the instructions (that may very well be written in another language).
-Insert notes.
 Exchange coins for tokens.
 Put tokens in machine.
-Don’t forget to add washing powder (put in an extra 2 tokens for washing powder).
+Don’t forget to add washing powder (put in an extra two tokens for washing powder).
 Wait.
 Empty machine.
 Get more tokens for dryer.
 Wait some more.
 Go quietly insane.

 5 / 10

 While you’re away, you’ll strike up a conversation with just about anyone.
 After all, you don’t want to miss an opportunity to make a new travel buddy or a lifelong friend.
 And if you’ve been travelling alone – or with the same person/people for a while – you might simply crave interaction with someone new.
 But at home, if someone asks you the time of day, you’ll assume the worst.

 6 / 10